Do angels have free will?

 To help understand this issue, we can consider the life of Christ.
 Christ was “tempted in every way” (Hebrews 4:15), yet He did not sin.
 Jesus had the ability to choose whatever He pleased (John 10:17-18).
 However, Jesus’ first priority was always to please His Father, and that is always what He chose (John 4:34).
 If Christ, who was 100 percent human (as well as 100 percent divine), could live in a sinful environment and face daily temptation, surely holy angels who live in a purely holy environment can freely choose good over evil.
 The elect angels praise God because they choose to; they obey God because that is what they desire most to do (see Jonathan Edwards’s Freedom of the Will).

-Humans have free will, but they struggle with sin because the human nature is corrupt and bent toward sin.
+Humans have free will, but they struggle with sin because the human nature has been corrupted by sin.
 This is why all humans sin (Romans 5:12) and find it much more difficult to “be good” than to “be bad.”
 The holy angels are without a sinful nature.
 They are not inclined toward sin but rather toward righteousness, doing everything that pleases God.

 In conclusion, it doesn’t actually matter whether or not holy angels have the freedom to sin.
 They have a free will, but the Bible makes it clear they will not sin.
 The apostle John, in describing heaven, wrote there will be no mourning, crying, or pain there (Revelation 21:4), and anyone who does evil will never be permitted to enter (Revelation 21:27).
 The angels who are part of heaven are sinless.